 Has it occurred to you that you have been hearing the term “Modest Fashion” quite frequently lately?
 That is because Modest Fashion is quite a thing now.
-Influenced by socio-cultural characteristics of a certain country, the term generally refers to fashion trend revealing less skin.
+Influenced by socio-cultural characteristics of a certain country, the term generally refers to fashion trends revealing less skin.
 In other words; dressing fashionably in a modest way.

 There isn’t much evolution to modest dressing but the proof that it is the most fashionable thing at the moment dawns from runway shows and street styles.
 In fact, Marks & Spencer launched their new AW19 Modest Collection in the Middle East earlier this September.
 Despite the brand’s major criticism last year for the same “Modest Fashion” collection, it looks like things have changed now.
 The collection is now being embraced with open arms.